 Everything here is good, but two stories stand out for me.
 The first is The Nine Billion Names of God where a Buddhist monastery request the aid of a supercomputer to calculate all the names of god.
 With the job complete, the stars over the Tibetan sky wink out of existence.
 The other is one that takes on added meaning with each passing decade: I Remember Babylon.

-Founded in 1980 by Carl Sagan, Bruce Murray, and Lois Friedman The Planetary Society is a nonprofit foundation that does actual engineering projects.
+Founded in 1980 by Carl Sagan, Bruce Murray, and Lois Friedman, The Planetary Society is a nonprofit foundation that does actual engineering projects.
 The biggest of these is Louis Friedman idea of a solar sail.
-Named Cosmos 1 the original solar sail project was packaged into a refitted nuclear missile and launched from a submarine in the Barents Sea.
+Named Cosmos 1, they packaged the original solar sail project into a refitted nuclear missile and launched from a submarine in the Barents Sea.
 The rocket failed short of the intended orbit.
-Had it succeeded, Arthur C. Clarke proposed a reverse Babylon project to track the sails progress.
+Had it succeeded, Arthur C. Clarke proposed a reverse Babylon project to track the sail’s progress.
 The idea was to create a citizen tracking service using satellite TV dishes to find and track the solar sail’s signal from space.
-That mission failed in 2005 and thirteen years later the CubeSat version of the sail has yet to reach orbit.
+That mission failed in 2005 and thirteen years later, the CubeSat version of the sail has yet to reach orbit.
 In the intervening years, JAXA launched IKAROS an Interplanetary Kite-craft Accelerated by Radiation Of the Sun.
 This ship solar sailed, but the acceleration was so small as to be negligible.

 “One of the great tragedies of mankind is that morality has been hijacked by religion.
 It is the most malevolent and persistent of all mind viruses.
 We should get rid of it as quick as we can.”Arthur C. Clarke

-Before 2001 the year had a singular vision; travel to the outer planets with Pan Am flights to space stations orbiting the Earth.
-After 2001 the year is remembered for a singular horror.
-That we as a collective species could not come together to create Clarke’s vision of 2001 is a singular disappointment.
+Before 2001, the year had a singular vision; travel to the outer planets with Pan Am flights to space stations orbiting the Earth.
+After 2001, the year is remembered for a singular horror.
+That we, as a collective species, could not come together to create Clarke’s vision of 2001 is a singular disappointment.
 Instead of a future built on science, we have a present poisoned by religion.
 Instead of a common good, we have endless divisions magnified by the Babylon projects of 24-hour news, social networks, and political campaigns.
 Every year, across the globe, trillions of credits are spent on sowing division, then profiting from that division with the production and use of weapons.
 The beginning of this century looks very much like the beginning of the last.
 Nationalism festers across the globe.
-Neighbors are intruders if they cannot be profited from, and worse if they are unable to support themselves.
-2001: A Space Odyssey might have been a boring look at a potential future, but at least it was a hopeful one, there is little of that left in today’s rational realms.
+Neighbors are intruders if we cannot profit from them, and worse if they cannot support themselves.
+2001: A Space Odyssey might have been a boring look at a potential future, but at least it was a hopeful one.
+There is little of that left in today’s rational realms.